 Before I can answer those great questions, we need to discuss the state of publishing and the democratization of book distribution.

-At one time in our recent history, the only way for a book to get published to a large audience was through traditional publishers.
+At one time in our recent history, the only way for a book to get published was through traditional publishers.
 Self-publishing was possible, but difficult.
 When the Internet changed the world, it also changed publishing.
-But the first decade or two of the Internet was the wild west, good for techies, but unfathomable to average writers (techie writers made a killing).
+But the first decade or two of the Internet was the wild west, good for techies, but unfathomable to average writers.
 Vanity Press arose, and self-publishing got a little easier.

 Then Amazon hit the scene.
-They had years of maturing to do before publishing would be affected, but finally they created the Kindle and e-publishing exploded (okay, it was a chain reaction slowly building to an explosion).
+They had years of maturing to do before publishing would be affected, but finally they created the Kindle and e-publishing exploded.
 Suddenly, self-publishing was easy, and Amazon made it even easier with CreateSpace and KDP.

 Self-publishing removed some key filters from the process, however, so the market was flooded with poorly written, poorly designed books.

 That’s where micro-publishing steps in.
 Before we can do a good job of explaining that, though, let’s take a closer look at the other forms of publishing.

 Traditional Publishing: Still the gold standard.
 The traditional publisher assumes all the costs and all the risk.
 When they accept an author, they give an advance against royalties.
 Advances range from zero to millions of dollars, depending on how many books they expect to sell.